reframejs/reframe/readme.md

 Strictly speaking, Reframe does have a lock-in: You write page configs that only Reframe understands.
 And, not only Reframe, but every framework can be escaped from.

-But the escape-cost greatly varies:
+But the escape cost greatly varies:
  1. How much code can be re-used after the escape?
- 2. How progressive can the framework be escaped?
+ 2. How progressively can the framework be escaped?

 These two points measure the lock-in degree of a framework.

-For example, if escaping from a framework means not being able to re-use any code, then the framework is very bad from a lock-in perspective.
+For example, if no code can be re-used after escaping a framework, then that framework is very bad from a lock-in perspective.

 Let's measure Reframe's lock-in degree.